santisbon/reference/src/k8s.md

 curl <Pod Cluster IP address>:5000
 ```

-### Concurrency with Containers and Scaling
-VIII.
+### VIII.
 Concurrency
-Scale out via the process model
+**Scale out via the process model**

+#### Concurrency with Containers and Scaling

 [Reference](https://acloudguru-content-attachment-production.s3-accelerate.amazonaws.com/1631215269199-1082%20-%20S04L01%20VIII.%20Concurrency%20with%20Containers%20and%20Scaling.pdf)
 [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)

 By using `services` to manage access to the app, the service automaticaly picks up the additional pods created during scaling and route traffic to those pods.
-When you have `services` alongside `deployments` you can dynamically change the number of replicas that you have and k8s will take care of everything.
+When you have `services` alongside `deployments` you can dynamically change the number of replicas that you have and K8s will take care of everything.

 Edit the application deployment `my-app.yml`.
 Change the number of replicas to 3: